daniel-araujo/click4ever/README.md

 	$ click4ever

 Now the program is waiting for you to make the first click.
-After clicking, it will start dispatching mouse clicks quickly in succession until you move away.
+Once you click somewhere, it will start dispatching mouse clicks at that coordinate until you move the mouse away.

-I like to assign a hotkey (ex: CTRL+C) that automatically runs the command for me
+I like to assign a hotkey (ex: CTRL+C) that automatically runs the command for me, then I just need to click somewhere.

 ## Installation